Quantum-memory-assisted on-demand microwave-optical transduction: Results

+We first present our OMQT scheme, which can be applied to a quantum network linking remote superconducting qubits.
+In this scheme, a cigar-shaped ensemble of cold atoms is trapped at a distance of 10--20~$\mu$m from the surface of a coplanar waveguide (CPW)~\cite{XiangRMP2013, KiffnerNJP2016, FortaghPRR2022}, which is connected to superconducting qubits.
+Assuming the CPW has a strip width of $w \simeq 30$~$\mu$m, an electrode distance of $d \simeq 25$~$\mu$m, and an effective dielectric constant $\epsilon_{r}\simeq 6$, higher-order modes of the CPW can be effectively suppressed~\cite{FortaghNC2017, FortaghPRapp2025}, and MW photons propagate in TEM mode along the waveguide.
+To characterize the imperfect spatial overlap between the atomic ensemble and the TEM mode, we define a filling factor as $F = A_\mathrm{L}/A_\mathrm{w}$, where $A_\mathrm{L}$ ($A_\mathrm{w}$) is the transverse size of the auxiliary laser beam (waveguide mode).

-In a proof-of-principle demonstration, we utilize a cold \(^{87}\)Rb ensemble in a two-dimensional magneto-optical trap (MOT) to implement OMQT.
-Figure 1b presents a simplified diagram of the experimental setup, which is described in greater detail in the Methods.
-The quantization axis is defined by a 6.4 G bias magnetic field aligned along the $z$-direction.
-Our OMQT scheme can be regarded as the photon memory process consisting of two sets of EIT mediated by a Rydberg ensemble.
-The relevant atomic levels and control-field waveforms are illustrated in Fig.1c and 1d, respectively.
-During the storage process, atomic population is initially coherently trapped in a superposition state encompassing the ground level \(|1\rangle\) and the Rydberg level \(|3\rangle\).
-With the aid of dressed states, MW photons that resonate with the Rydberg transition \(|3\rangle \rightarrow |4\rangle\) are introduced into the ensemble under cascade-type EIT conditions while the write field is activated.
-Subsequently, the MW photon is stored as a collective excitation in the Rydberg state \(|5\rangle\) after the write field is turned off.
-Once the designated storage period concludes, the excitation is retrieved in reverse from the \(|6\rangle \rightarrow |1\rangle\) transition and converted into an optical photon by applying the read field to the ensemble\cite{Wang2019}.
-Under conditions of weak excitation, the transduction dynamics for the MW and optical field envelopes \(\Omega_{\rm{M}}(z, t)\) and \(\Omega_{\rm{L}}(z, t)\) are described by the first-order Maxwell-Bloch equations:
+The conversion mechanism can be regarded as the process of multi-level quantum memory consisting of two sets of EIT mediated by a Rydberg ensemble.
+The schematic of OMQT and relevant atomic levels are illustrated in Fig.~\ref{fig:1}a.
+During the storage stage, atomic population is initially coherently trapped in a superposition state encompassing the ground level $|1\rangle$ and the Rydberg level $|3\rangle$.
+With the aid of dressed states, MW photons that resonate with the Rydberg transition $|3\rangle \rightarrow |4\rangle$ are coupled into the ensemble under cascade-type EIT conditions while the write field is activated.
+Subsequently, the MW photon is absorbed and stored as a collective excitation in Rydberg state $|5\rangle$ after the write field is turned off.
+Once the designated storage period concludes, the excitation is retrieved in reverse from the $|6\rangle \rightarrow |1\rangle$ transition and converted into an optical photon by applying the read field to the ensemble~\cite{Wang2019}.

+Since MW photons are transversely confined, we build a one-dimensional model to theoretically predict the on-demand transduction~\cite{KiffnerNJP2016}.
+Under conditions of weak excitation, the transduction dynamics for the MW and optical field envelopes $\Omega_{\rm{M}}(z, t)$ and $\Omega_{\rm{L}}(z, t)$ are described by the first-order Maxwell-Bloch equations: